mountainville/blaze-coin/README.md

 # blaze-coin

 Welcome to Blaze Coin, the premier digital currency in the world.
-The coin was founded in 2023 amd is headquartered in the cloud.
+The coin was founded in 2023 and is headquartered in the cloud.

 Development Team: Ellen Lång, Fredrik Carlsson, Philip Andelic, Jacob Bergendorff